 You want to wear out a car?
 Deliver Pizzas.
 In one night, you will use the starter motor more than most people do in a month - and ditto for the car door, the shifter, the brakes, etc. Lots of short trips, stop and go traffic, and starting and shutting off the car, acceleration (max HP) and deceleration (max braking).
 Not many miles, but lots and lots of wear.

 So mileage alone is hardly an indicia of longevity of a car.
 How it is driven - and where - make a big difference.
 Ten miles of big-city potholes will do more damage to a suspension than driving across the entire State of Wyoming.

 AGE also determines the life of a car.
 Many items on a car simply dry up, crack, and break with age.
 Interiors will fade, paint will peel, rubber parts dry up, and even oxygen sensors go south, just from age alone - regardless of mileage.
 Go to any retirement community in Florida and see how a 10-year-old Buick looks after sitting in the sun for 10 years, even if granny drove it only 30,000 miles.
 It is pretty much trashed.

 And when a car ages, it becomes worth less and less, until it is worthless.
 Most of those 300,000 mile Subarus are going to the junkyard shortly, only because they aren't worth much, and even putting a new clutch into one will exceed the market value.
+Heck, putting new tires on a 300,000 mile car is often a dicey proposition!
 Unless some nut wants to make a talisman out of a car and throw money at it, it won't be long for the world.

 And there's the rub.
 ANY CAR can be made to go as far as you want it to, if you are willing to throw money at it.
 So long as you want to spend, the car can keep running.
 And some folks will throw good money after bad, keeping an older car alive, when they should just pull the plug and move on.